Tax Planning in Colorado Springs, CO

 • Review the Retirement Plans You Offer Employees —

 Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
-The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Colorado Springs, CO about how these changes impact tax planning.
+With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Colorado Springs, CO about retirement plan tax benefits is recommended.

 • Have Your Family Work For The Business —